zebrafactory/zebrachain/README.md

 ```
 SIG_ML_DSA = sign_ml_dsa(SIG_ED25519 || SIGNABLE)
 ```

+(Note that ML-DSA signs both the ed22519 signature and the signable portion of the block.)

 The `PAYLOAD` field is the content being signed.
 Currently it contains a timestamp and a hash, but it will soon be reworked into a trait, allowing higher level code to define the the size of